ev3lessons/ev3lessons.github.io/coachcorner/_posts/2018-05-08-Traveling-With-Robots.markdown

 ### Robot and posters as luggage

-Keeping your robot as carry-on luggage is optimal.
+Keeping your robot as carry-on luggage is optimal.<br>
 1) Some teams purchase Pelican cases for their robot.
 These cases come with foam padding which can be customized for your robot's shape.
 They are intended for high-end camera equipment.
 These are not cheap.<br>
 2) See-through, clear boxes can help airport security with identifying the contents.
 Place your robot and attachments in these boxes.
 Use bubble wrap for padding and Saran/cling-wrap to secure any pieces.
 The box will need to fit in the overhead compartment or under your seat.
 So, check in advance.<br>
 3) If you check in your robot/attachments, be sure to take out the lithum battery and keep it as a carry-on.<br>